 pursue its aims and objectives independent of any political party or religious group;

-These Articles have been structured to give the Board of Trustees reasonable authority to manage the affairs of the Union in a professional manner.
-The Members enjoy the right, which must be exercised in accordance with charity law, to elect a proportion of the Trustees and to pass a vote of no confidence in the Trustees and defer to court for arbitration.
+These Articles have been structured to give the Board of Trustees authority to manage the affairs of the Union in a professional manner.
+The Members enjoy the right, which must be exercised in accordance with charity law, to elect a proportion of the Trustees and to pass a vote of no confidence in the elected Trustees.
 The Board of Trustees will give the utmost consideration to the views of Members.

 Under the Education Act 1994, Heriot-Watt University has a statutory duty to ensure that the Union operates in a fair and democratic manner and is held to proper account for its finances.
 The Union works alongside Heriot-Watt University in ensuring that the affairs of the Union are properly conducted and that the educational and welfare needs of the Union’s Members are met.